 - Salt & pepper

-Add the onion and garlic and fry until the onion is soft.
+Add the onion and garlic and fry gently until soft.

-Add the chilli pepper, and all the cans and stir well.
+Add the chilli, salt and pepper and stir well.

 Debs says